Join our professionals' network for social workers, academics and other professionals with an interest in kinship care.

 Kinship Reach is a time-limited and remote intervention for kinship families.
 It is a trauma-informed approach and uses a solution-focused model, working towards a key goal and identifying strengths that carers can use to improve family outcomes.

-The Kinship Reach model came from our award winning covid response programme, where we partnered with 69 local authorities and 12 regional adoption agencies across England.
+The Kinship Reach model came from our award-winning Covid response programme, where we partnered with 69 local authorities and 12 regional adoption agencies across England.

 It follows a partnership model which requires collaboration with local authority partners.
 It supports kinship carers to:

-Kinship carers build a trusting, quality relationship with their Kinship Family Worker.
-By working in a trauma-informed way, carers can experience wellbeing benefits from a therapeutic relationship with their allocated Family Worker.
+Kinship carers build a trusting, quality relationship with their Kinship family worker.
+By working in a trauma-informed way, carers can experience wellbeing benefits from a therapeutic relationship with their allocated family worker.

 Alongside the therapeutic support provided through Kinship Reach, support includes: